96yrlee/Covid-19InfoApp/README.md

 **Service(s):** ~~It will handle requesting, downloading, and saving the data via API/Retrofit or the the database/Room, and then perform various data calculation on them (ex. figuring out new cases for a certain date requires subtracting the total for the date and the previous day) before sending the data to the activity or service that requested it.~~

 ~~If graphing is possible, they will be done via a service.
-Another service will also be used to save the data to the database - while Room + LiveData should be async, this will just ensure it is done in the background. ~~
+Another service will also be used to save the data to the database - while Room + LiveData should be async, this will just ensure it is done in the background.~~

 While IntentService was taught, it has been depreciated for JobIntentService which will be used.

 EDIT: v02 - this will be used for a notification/alarm to open the app

-**BroadcastReceiver:** They will be used to start the service ~~- no other actions should be performed.
-One will listen for a custom event requesting data, and start the service involving the API. ~~
+**BroadcastReceiver:** They will be used to start the service ~~no other actions should be performed.
+One will listen for a custom event requesting data, and start the service involving the API.~~

 EDIT: v02 - this will be used for a notification/alarm to open the app. more specifically, to start the service that will notify + to create the alarm